top of page

 22. Paper Quilts

-Cut paper squares with winter patterns and arrange them into quilt-like designs.
+Cut paper squares with winter patterns and designs, then arrange and glue them into a quilt layout.
+A project that naturally spans multiple sessions.

 23. Ice Fishing Game Craft